 We all know Cinco de Mayo is all about the food.
 I don’t feel bad saying so–the holiday commemorates the Mexican Army’s unexpected victory over France in the battle of Puebla (but, er, they surrendered a year later).
 It’s a holiday with little significance in Mexico outside of the state of Puebla, but in the U.S., we use it as an excuse to gorge on guacamole and margaritas.
 Because now seems as good a time as any to celebrate the amazing contributions of Mexican food culture, let’s use this holiday to focus on the best (and most party-friendly) food in Mexico: the foods prepared and sold by its numerous street vendors.
 (Bonus: they’re easier than making a traditional mole, though that’s another good choice!)

-Here’s what we’d serve for the ultimate Mexican Street Food Cinco de Mayo Fiesta:
+Here’s what we suggest for the ultimate Mexican Street Food Cinco de Mayo Fiesta:

-2. Corn on the cob –or in a cup.
+2. Serve Corn on the Cob–or in a Cup

 Mexican street food is all about the tacos, and while we don’t suggest making them to order as your favorite vendor might, it’s easy enough to set up a fill-it-yourself taco bar.
 Don’t forget lime wedges, chopped cilantro, diced white onion, and maybe some pickled jalapeños if you’re feeling fancy.
-Spring for fresh tortillas made from nixtamal (the traditional way that doesn’t rely on preservatives – Hot Bread Kitchen makes good ones).
-Depending on how many prep hours you’re willing to devote, consider slow-cooking pork for Carnitas or marinating and grilling it with pineapple for Tacos al Pastor recipe (pictured in the main image at the top of the page).
+Spring for fresh tortillas made from nixtamal (the traditional way that doesn’t rely on preservatives).
+Depending on how many prep hours you’re willing to devote, consider slow-cooking pork for Carnitas or marinating and grilling it with pineapple for our Tacos al Pastor recipe (pictured in the main image at the top of the page).
 Less traditional, our Turkey Tacos (pictured just above) are also tasty!
 See all our taco recipes and take your pick—or mix and match.

 All over Mexico, people beat the heat with paletas, ice pops sold from pushcarts, with bases of fruit or milk/cream.
 Play around with funky flavor combinations, or go with a classic like these spicy treats.
 Get our Mango and Cayenne Paletas recipe.

 Plenty of street carts are dedicated to the sale of fresh juices and/or aguas frescas (fruit blended with sugar and water).
 Sub the water for booze (or add it to the mix) for a twisted take on a refreshing beverage.
 Tequila, mezcal, rum, or vodka could all work nicely in these conquerors of hot weather.
 Get our Spiked Pineapple Agua Fresca recipe, our Cantaloupe Agua Fresca recipe, and our Almond and Rice-Based Horchata recipe.